tinymce/tinymce_spellchecker_php/readme.md

 jake
 ```

+You will find the release package in the tmp folder.

 Contributing to the TinyMCE Spellchecker for PHP project
 ---------------------------------------------------------
 You can read more about how to contribute to this project at [http://tinymce.moxiecode.com/contributing](http://tinymce.moxiecode.com/contributing)